heldrida/prototype-boilerplate/README.md

-# Prototype boilerplate
+# Logo Prototype

-A Prototyping boilerplate implemented on Gulp Webpack Sass Karma Jasmine, for use in prototyping small apps or modules.
+A prototype project for a client logo in SVG that'll be animated.

 ```
 Dependencies installation: